codacy/docs/docs/faq/code-analysis/which-metrics-does-codacy-calculate.md

 -   [Duplication](#duplication)
 -   [Code coverage](#code-coverage)

+!!! note
+    Depending on certain characteristics of your repository, such as the number of source code files and their number, Codacy may [apply limits to the code analysis](does-codacy-place-limits-on-the-code-analysis.md) that impact the calculation of the supported metrics.

 ## Grade

 Codacy assigns an overall grade to your repository branches and to individual files to help you understand the code quality of your repository.
 Grades depend on a score that takes into account a weighted average of all supported code quality metrics, and range from **A** (highest grade) to **F** (lowest grade):